Medically reviewed by Drugs.com. Last updated on Apr 1, 2022.

-Cinryze is a C1 esterase inhibitor indicated for routine prophylaxis against angioedema attacks in adolescent and adult patients with Hereditary Angioedema (HAE).
+Cinryze is a C1 esterase inhibitor indicated for routine prophylaxis against angioedema attacks in adults, adolescents, and pediatric patients (6 years old and above) with Hereditary Angioedema (HAE).

 Cinryze Dosage and Administration

-- The Cinryze vial is for single use only.
+- Each vial of Cinryze is for single use only.
+Promptly use any vial that has been entered and discard partially used vials in accordance with biohazard procedures.
 Cinryze contains no preservative.
-Any vial that has been entered should be used promptly.
-Partially used vials should be discarded in accordance with biohazard procedures.

 - Do not mix Cinryze with other materials.